-When most people hear the letters MVP, they are thinking of velvet ropes, invitations in perfectly pressed envelopes and the royal treatment.
-However, for the startup founder, entrepreneur or someone immersed in technology, it means something altogether different.
+When you hear the letters MVP, the first image in your mind might be velvet ropes, invitations in perfectly pressed envelopes and the royal treatment.
+However, for those of you immersed in technology, it means something altogether different.

-The entrepreneurs’ MVP is the Minimum Viable Product.
-It is part of the lean startup approach to ideation, market validation, and developing a user base.
+The startup entrepreneurs’ MVP is the Minimum Viable Product.
+It is part of the lean startup approach to ideation, market validation, and product or service development.

 Being a startup founder and entrepreneur is, in many ways, similar to being a trader.
 After all, trading involves uncertainty, testing, research, market exploration – all things that are part of the startup experience.